giacomov/giacomov.github.io/_posts/2017-11-23-Adventures-in-machine-learning-1.md

 I decided to play with the same dataset and use a Neural Network classificator.

 As always in ML, the data require some massaging.
-There are observations in multiple filters (g,r,i,z) at different epochs.
-I interpolated these light curves on a regular time grid for each filter, and then performed a [continuous wavelet transform](https://en.wikipedia.org/wiki/Continuous_wavelet_transform) on each interpolation.
+There are observations in multiple filters (g, r, i, z) at different epochs.
+I interpolated these light curves on a regular time grid for each filter and then performed a [continuous wavelet transform](https://en.wikipedia.org/wiki/Continuous_wavelet_transform) on each interpolation.
 The coefficients of the wavelet transform for all the filters are the features that I am going to use for the NN.

 Also, in this exercise I only try to classify the SN in the three major classes: I(a), II and Ibc.
 I neglect the subclasses.